crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Mountain Dwarves are stout and hardy folk, adept at fighting with axes and blugeoning weapons, though lacking the dexterity to excel at other forms of combat.
-Their reserves of magic are somewhat poor, though they still make passable spellcasters and their connection with the blood of the earth gives them a particular talent at fire and earth magics.
+Their reserves of magic are somewhat poor, though they still make passable spellcasters, and their connection with the blood of the earth gives them a particular talent at fire and earth magics.
 Any dwarven adventurer worth their salt also knows how to get the best fit from their armor, letting them to be much less encumbered by it than others would be.